 Only Option 3 constitutes free ridership (the proportion of units that would have been taken off the grid absent the program).
 Options 1 and 2 both indicate non-free riders.
-However, these respondents need to be further classified to account for potential induced replacement and secondary market impacts, both described below.
+However, these respondents need to be further classified to account for secondary market impacts, described below.